python/importlib_metadata/docs/using.rst

 While the above API is the most common and convenient usage, you can get all of that information from the ``Distribution`` class.
-A ``Distribution`` is an abstract object that represents the metadata for a Python distribution package.
+A ``Distribution`` is an abstract object that represents the metadata for a Python :term:`packaging:Distribution Package`.
 You can get the ``Distribution`` instance::

     >>> from importlib_metadata import distribution